magento/devdocs/guides/v2.1/cloud/project/project-routes-more-redir.md

 ### `regexp` {#cloud-route-partial-regexp}

 Optional, defaults to `false`.
-Specifies whether the path key should be interpreted asa PCRE regular expression.
+Specifies whether the path key should be interpreted as a PCRE regular expression.

-{% collapsible Click to show/hide content %}

 In the following example, a request to `http://example.com/regexp/a/b/c/match` redirects to `http://example.com/a/b/c`: